-If you’re still unsure about how to switch to free Over-the-Air TV, quality antenna manufacturers offer 1-800 help lines.
+If you’re still unsure about how to switch to free Over-the-Air TV after reading these 4 considerations to switch to Antenna TV, quality antenna manufacturers offer 1-800 help lines.
 YouTuber and Over-the-Air expert Tyler the ‘Antenna Man’ also offers online consultations.
 And of course, we’re here to help.
 Ask us your questions on Twitter or Facebook and/or sign up for our free and helpful newsletter Cord Cutting This Week.

 Liked this post?
 Check out these related articles: